Battle of Cedar Springs: First Battle of Cedar Springs

 A group of 150 Tory militiamen, led by British Maj.
 Patrick Ferguson, planned to attack the Spartan Regiment, led by Col. John Thomas, Jr., at their encampment at Cedar Springs on July 12, 1780.
-According to a long-standing and well-documented legent, Thomas and his soldiers, most of whom were members of the Fair Forest Presbyterian Church, were notified about the plans by Jane Thomas.
+According to a long-standing and well-documented legend, Thomas and his soldiers, most of whom were members of the Fair Forest Presbyterian Church, were notified about the plans by Jane Thomas.
 She was the wife of Col. John Thomas, Sr., who was imprisoned at Ninety Six, and the mother of Col. John Thomas, Jr. Having overheard two loyalists discuss the plan when she visited her husband at Ninety Six, she was compelled to ride her horse 60 mile to Cedar Springs.
 She met up with her son and told him of the Loyalists' plan to attack during the night.
 Thomas and his 60 men hid in strategic locations behind and around their campsite, with the intention of surprising the loyalists when they attempted to attack the patriots.
 There was a short skirmish, during which John White, a loyalist was killed.
 Thomas and his men went to join Thomas Sumter and 35 loyalists went to Gowen's Old Fort, an encampment of loyalist militia men.
 The fate of the other loyalists from the skirmish is not known.
 The First Battle of Cedar Springs has been described as the first in a series of events that led to the Battle of King's Mountain.
 Its site is among those included in the Revolutionary War Trail, a driving tour around Spartanburg.
 A monument is located near the Cedar Spring Baptist Church in Spartanburg.